mikebannister/fake_foo_api/README.md

 ## Synopsis ##

-A fake API for consumption by ActiveResource.
+A fake REST API for consumption by ActiveResource based libraries.

 Useful for manually testing code that works with ActiveResource objects in a generic way.

-Swap out for [FakeWeb](http://fakeweb.rubyforge.org/) in your tests.
+Swap out for [FakeWeb](http://fakeweb.rubyforge.org/)+[VCR]() in your tests.

 ## Unleash an army of foos ##